Kids Screen Time Hits New Highs Summer 2026: 20 Studies Say This Works

 Screens destroy self-control.
 Routines build it.

 A kid who knows what to do—morning routine, after-school tasks, evening ritual—doesn't make constant decisions.
 Structure does the work.
 That frees up mental energy for the hard stuff.
+And no, this is not "21 days and you're done"—the 21-day habit myth is exactly that, a myth.
+Real habits take 2-8 months of consistent cues to settle.

 A visual checklist isn't just an organizer.
 It's self-control training.
 Every completed task practices the exact skill that screens erode.